Clostridium difficile Infection (CDI)

 The current standard of care for CDI is to treat with antibiotics.
 While antibiotic treatment may resolve the acute infection, it can worsen dysbiosis in individuals, potentially making patients more susceptible to a recurrence of CDI.
 Recurrent CDI patients receive multiple rounds of antibiotics that can worsen dysbiosis and thus make it more likely that they will relapse.

-Seres Therapeutics’ development candidate SER-262 is an investigational oral microbiome therapeutic for patients with primary Clostridium difficile infection.
-An Ecobiotic® rationally-designed, fermented microbiome therapeutic derived by a manufacturing process that does not require human donor material, SER-262 is the first synthetically-derived and designed microbiome therapeutic ever to reach clinical-stage development.
+Seres Therapeutics’ development candidate SER-262 is an investigational oral microbiome therapeutic for patients with primary Clostridium difficile infection (CDI).
+SER-262 is an Ecobiotic® rationally-designed, fermented microbiome therapeutic derived by a manufacturing process that does not require human donor material.
+This is the first synthetically-derived and designed microbiome therapeutic to reach clinical-stage development.

 SER-109 is an orally administered capsule that may repair the underlying cause of recurrent CDI—dysbiosis, which is a disrupted state of the microbiome.
 SER-109 was developed using computational design insights suggesting that a complex spore ecology includes keystone organisms that could address the underlying dysbiosis and return the microbiome to a healthy state.
 SER-109 is an ecology of bacterial spores enriched and purified from healthy, screened human donors.

-The SER-262 Phase 1b study, a 24-week randomized, placebo-controlled, dose escalation study.
+The SER-262 Phase 1b study is a 24-week randomized, placebo-controlled, dose escalation study.
 The primary endpoint of the study will compare the CDI recurrence rate between the SER-262 and placebo groups at up to 8 weeks after dosing.